Revisiting the [C II]$_{158 \mu \text{m}}$ line-intensity mapping power spectrum from the EoR using non-uniform line-luminosity scatter: [C II ] 158 m LIM power spectrum with scatter

-The simulation volumes in \cite{Leung+2020} are not large enough to estimate the \cii power spectrum with good statistical significance.
+The simulation volumes in \cite{Leung+2020} are not large enough to estimate the [\ion{C}{ii}]$_{158 \umu\text{m}}$ power spectrum with good statistical significance.
 Furthermore, the number of galaxies in individual volumes is not high enough as well.
 To deal with these problems, we remapped the scatter generated in the simulation suite of \cite{Leung+2020} in an N-body \citep{bharadwaj04} dark matter-only simulation with a volume of $215^3$ Mpc$^3$.
-The collapsed halos in the N-body simulation were identified with an FoF \citep{Mondal_2015} algorithm, with a halo mass resolution of $\approx 10^9 M_\odot$.
+The collapsed halos in the N-body simulation were identified with an FoF \citep{Mondal_2015} algorithm, with a halo-mass resolution of $\approx 10^9 M_\odot$.

-The range of halo mass in both the simulations are similar, which eased this exercise of reproducing the scatter.
-First, we divide the halo mass range in into 20 log-arithmic bins.
-Then, within each halo mass bin, we estimate the distribution of \cii luminosity from the original scatter.
-The next step is to generate values of \cii luminosity following the same distribution as the original one, within each halo mass bin.
+The range of halo-mass in both the simulations are similar, which eased this exercise of reproducing the scatter.
+First, we divide the halo-mass range in into 20 log-arithmic bins.
+Then, within each halo-mass bin, we estimate the distribution of [\ion{C}{ii}]$_{158 \umu\text{m}}$ luminosity from the original scatter.
+The next step is to generate values of [\ion{C}{ii}]$_{158 \umu\text{m}}$ luminosity following the same distribution as the original one, within each halo-mass bin.
 One way of doing that could be to generate random $L_{\text{[CII]}}$ values using \textit{inverse transform sampling}, in which values are sampled from the empirical cumulative distribution function \citep{astroML,astroMLText}.
 However, here we modeled the original distribution from \simba with a \textit{piecewise constant distribution}.
-Given the information about the $\log L_{\text{[CII]}}$ histogram, such as boundaries of the bin intervals and the probability densities, within each halo mass bin, we generate a random $\log L_{\text{[CII]}}$ value according to a probability density function given by
+Given the information about the $\log L_{\text{[CII]}}$ histogram, such as boundaries of the bin intervals and the probability densities, within each halo-mass bin, we generate a random $\log L_{\text{[CII]}}$ value according to a probability density function given by

 Here $n+1$ is the number of boundaries separating the intervals. $l_i$ are the boundaries of the intervals, with $0 \leq i \leq n$, and $w_i$ are the corresponding weights or the probability densities, with $0 \leq i < n$.
 For a given $L_{\text{[CII]}}$, it will satisfy $l_i \leq \log L_{\text{[CII]}} < l_{i+1}$, with $0 \leq i < n$.
 Thus, within a certain bin, uniform $\log L_{\text{[CII]}}$ values are generated with a certain associated weight, such that the overall distribution is reproduced in an almost exact fashion.
-This implementation is quite simple enough and is adopted here from the C++ standard library.
+This implementation is adopted here from the C++ standard library.